nobeam/latticejson/examples/README.md

 # How to use LatticeJSON from different programming languages

-This directory contains some super basix examples, which could help you to get started open LatticeJSON files in the programming language of your choice.
+This directory contains some super basic examples, which could help you to get started working with LatticeJSON files in the programming language of your choice.

 ## Python